rashedul-dev/L2B5-Assignment-1/README.md

 ## Union Types

 A **union type** means a value can be one of several types.
-The following example illustrates this clearly:
+The following example shows this clearly:

 ```ts
 let car: string | number | object;